PortlandPerlMongers/pdx-pm-kwiki-data/markdown/December2008Meeting.md

 The end of the meeting will be a short wrap-up where people voice there experience on working on Rakudo (what needs to be made easier? what rocks? what sucks? what do you want to work on next time?).

-Please have the svn repo of Parrot installed prior to meeting if you can: https://svn.perl.org/parrot/trunk/
+Please have the svn repo of Parrot installed prior to meeting if you can: https://svn.perl.org/parrot/trunk/ (it takes a while to download).

 ## Expectations for the evening

 * explore any progress on the REPL/debugger
-* try and get a handle on any info that would be needed to create a Moose -> Perl6 doc* I cant seem to find one, could also just be a lacking in my google-fu
+* try and get a handle on any info that would be needed to create a Moose -> Perl6 doc
+  * I cant seem to find one, could also just be a lacking in my google-fu